ibm-cloud-docs/cloud-databases/howto-cbr.md

 ### Creating network zones from the CLI
 {: #network-zone-cli}

-* To create network zones from the CLI, [install the CBR CLI plug-in](/docs/account?topic=cli-cbr-plugin#install-cbr-plugin).

-* You can use the `cbr-zone-create` command to add resources to network zones.
+To create network zones from the CLI, [install the CBR CLI plug-in](/docs/account?topic=cli-cbr-plugin#install-cbr-plugin).
+You can use the `cbr-zone-create` command to add resources to network zones.
 For more information, see the [CBR CLI reference](https://test.cloud.ibm.com/docs/account?topic=cli-cbr-plugin#cbr-zones-cli).

 Add {{site.data.keyword.databases-for}} to network zones as a service reference to allow *serviceName* to access resources and services in your account that are the subject of a rule.

-1. Create a zone using the following command:
+* Create a zone using a command like:

    ```sh
    ic cbr zone-create --addresses=1.1.1.1,5.5.5.5 --name="vs-test-cli-2"
    ```
    {: .pre}

-1. Update a zone using the following command:
+* Update a zone using a command like:
    ```sh
    ic cbr zone-update <zone_id> --addresses=1.2.3.4 --name="vs-test-cli-2"
    ```
    {: .pre}

-1. Delete a zone using the following command:
+* Delete a zone using a command like:
    ```sh
    ic cbr zone-delete <zone_id>
    ```